WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 Fourth - how many ticks do we want?
 If we are drawing ticks for every second then we want 60.
 We'll put this number in a variable called ```num_ticks```.

 Now we'll use the turtle to draw one tick at the 12 o'clock position.
-Here are the first five lines, with comments to explain what each line does:
+Here are the first few lines, with comments to explain what each line does:

 Put this code after the code for drawing the circle.